The Mercedes-AMG GT concept previews the German brand’s answer to the Porsche Panamera.

 Unveiled at the Geneva motor show, the concept is expected to evolve into a four-door production model that is expected to launch in 2019.
 It will be a successor to the CLS Shooting Brake.

-Industry sources suggest two power outputs of the four-litre will be offered in the car, both combined with all-wheel-drive, while there will also be an entry-level three-litre V6 model.
+Industry sources suggest two power outputs of the four-litre will be offered in the car, both combined with all-wheel-drive, while there will also be an entry-level 3.0-litre V6 model.